Section 3 – Education

 Examination fees required to obtain a professional status, certification or licence allowing the individual to practice a profession or trade within Canada are also eligible for the credit.

-As of 2020, tuition fees that are eligible for the credit will exclude any amount claimed for the Canada training credit.
+Since 2020, tuition fees that are eligible for the credit exclude any amount claimed for the Canada training credit.

 1 Or in a professional school if the student is at least 16 years of age.
 2 A student must be enrolled in a post-secondary program of study outside of Canada for a minimum of three consecutive weeks.
 No minimum duration is provided for a program of study being followed in an establishment in Canada.
 3 No credit in Ontario and New Brunswick.
 4 A transitional rule applies for certain tuition fees incurred before March 28, 2013 that are carried forward to a subsequent year.